Khushi (2003 Hindi film)

 Khushi (transl.
 Happiness; /hi/) is a 2003 Indian Hindi-language romantic comedy film directed by SJ Suryah and produced by Boney Kapoor.
 It is a remake of the director's own 2000 Tamil film Kushi.
 The film stars Fardeen Khan and Kareena Kapoor.

 Plot

 Khushi tells the story of a boy and a girl who are in love but are kept apart by their inflated egos.
 Karan was born and raised in Kolkata, whilst Khushi was born and brought up in a village in Uttarakhand.
 Karan intends to move to Canada to pursue further studies; however, due to an accident, he is forced to attend the University of Mumbai.
 Khushi insists on pursuing her education at the University of Mumbai.
 At the university, Karan meets Khushi through his friends, Vicky and Priya.
 Vicky and Priya fall in love with each other, and Karan and Khushi decide to bring them together.
-In the process, Karan and Khushi fall in love with each other; however, they aren't able to reciprocate their love for one another.
+In the process, Karan and Khushi fall in love with each other; however, they are not able to reciprocate their love for one another.